marciopocebon/linux-2/README.md

 # linux
-Personal studies for running and managing linux.
+Personal stuff for running and managing linux.